theheking/intro-to-r/content/5_datavisualisation.md

 We choose the Wilcoxon rank-sum test (a non-parametric alternative to the t-test) for pairwise comparisons.
 For testing across all three groups simultaneously, we would use the Kruskal–Wallis test; however, that’s not necessary here, as we're interested in pairwise differences.

-For visualisation, you'll need to install the ggubr package, load it into your library, and plot your boxplot.
+For visualisation, you'll need to install the `ggpubr` package, load it into your library, and plot your boxplot.

 ```
 # Install and load ggpubr